nblue2016/nblue-core/doc/aq.md

   })
 ```

-aq.call() method, call a function and get a Promise, the parameter is following the function
+**aq.call()**, invoke a function and return a Promise, the parameters for called function is one by one to follow function name

 ``` javascript
 const filename = 'data.txt'